Mussungo/Quizzical/README.md

 ```
 npm run dev
 ```
+### If you would like to play with it without setting up locally you can also follow this link <link>https://mussungo.github.io/Quizzical/</link>

 # If you found this project useful, then please consider giving it a ⭐

 <strong>That will motivate me so much +_+</strong>